 University Policy - Any written guidelines of the University or the Kansas Board of Regents as found in, but not limited to, the Student Code of Conduct, Housing and Residence Life Handbook, Graduate/Undergraduate Catalogs, Student Organization & Advisor Handbook, WSU Policies and Procedures Manual, Library Facilities Policy, Board of Regents Board Policy Manual, Traffic Regulations, and/or Intramural Sports Handbook.

 Administrative Procedures A full listing of the Student Academic Integrity administrative procedures can be found in the Academic Integrity Handbook.

+Faculty Senate approval is needed for all changes to the Academic Integrity Handbook.

 Related Policies The Policy and Procedures Manual at Wichita State University, and Policy 9.13/Misconduct in Research.
 More details on specific Policies and Procedures that apply to the Student Academic Integrity Policy can be found in the Academic Integrity Handbook.